UrloMythus/MammaMia/README.md

 To install this project on [Render](https://render.com/) follow these steps:

 [!WARNING] Render might ban your account.
-Modify the static.py file might help with that!
+Modify the static.py file might help with that